If you have been arrested for a DUI or DWI in New York City, we can help

 The fourth element is often the most important in a DWI trial.
 A person’s intoxication or impairment may be shown in one of two ways, either by showing Per Se Intoxication, or by a “Totality of the Circumstances.”

 Each element has significant definitions and multi explanations.
 Defining these terms is not as straightforward as it may seem.
-There are critical contrasts within the terms that Adam Perlmutter & his team will be able to use to your advantage.
+There are critical contrasts within the terms that Daniel A. McGuinness & his team will be able to use to your advantage.

 In a DUI / DWI court case, a drunk driving defense attorney may introduce a number of motions before the case goes to trial.
 All of these motions, if successful, will aid the defendant and the defense lawyer by suppressing evidence and/or statements that may harm the defendant’s case, providing more information about the prosecution’s case, making it possible for an independent expert to analyze chemical test results, or allowing the attorney to learn more about any complaints made against an arresting officer.